 Many would be surprised to realize that plenty of people out there are suffering from addiction to drugs, alcohol, or other substances.
+Thankfully, addiction treatment centers are helping as many people as they possibly can.
 These can even be people that you interact with every single day.
 They may not seem drunk or “high” at the workplace or at home, but don’t be fooled.
 They still may have the disease of addiction.
 In fact, many addicts are highly functional.
 Abuse of any substance can lead to addiction, which affects us in all aspects of our lives.
 It may happen accidentally.
 For example, somebody might be prescribed one Xanax a day for anxiety, but then over months or years, one tablet can become 10 tablets per day along with a loss of control over use, and harm to that person and others.

 Addiction is now a topic of interest in the chronic pain community.
 Addiction to opioids is a hot topic in the media and has been described as an epidemic.
 Awareness and education are key to recognizing and helping those who have the disease of addiction.
 A way to think about addiction is to consider it an intense internal struggle.